bagder/uncurled/intro/resources.md

 The contents of this book is maintained and updated in [its git repository](https://github.com/bagder/uncurled) hosted on GitHub.

 The canonical URL for this book is `https://un.curl.dev`.
+The book is rendered to web format by `gitbook.com`.

 If you find a problem or error in this book, or only want to request additional details or a clarification, [submit an